Codecademy/docs/content/discrete-math/concepts/proofs/terms/conditional-proof/conditional-proof.md

 **Conditional Proof** is a technique used in mathematical proofs to demonstrate a conditional statement, by assuming the antecedent of the conditional and showing that the consequent follows.

 A conditional statment is a statement of the form 'if..., then...'.
-The antecedent (also called 'the hypothesis') is the condition of the conditional statement: the part following 'if'.
-The consequent (also called 'the conclusion') is what is claimed to follow from the condition: the part following 'then'.
+The antecedent or premise (also called the hypothesis) is the condition of the conditional statement: the part following 'if'.
+The consequent (also called the conclusion) is what is claimed to follow from the condition: the part following 'then'.

 By assuming the antecedent and then proving that the consequent follows, given that assumption, the entire conditional is shown to be true.

 ## Steps for Conditional Proof

-1. _Supposition for Conditional Proof_: Assume that the antecedent is true.
+1. Supposition for Conditional Proof: Assume that the antecedent is true.
-2. _Prove the consequent_: Prove that the consequent is true.
+2. Prove the consequent: Prove that the consequent is true.

 ## Example